 While the Nets wait on 10 of their players to clear health and safety protocols, they’re also on hold for Joe Harris.
 He hasn’t played since November 14, going under the knife 15 days later for his left ankle.
-At the time, the prognosis was that he’d be back in four to six weeks, with some optimism that he’d be back closer to four than six
+At the time, the prognosis was that he’d be back in four to eight weeks, with some optimism that he’d be back closer to four.

 There’s been no word from the Nets on his progress.
 He has been seen on the bench and on the sidelines riding an exercise bike.

 As Matthew Roberson of the Daily News writes Tuesday, Brooklyn misses their sharpshooter ... bad.

 Harris has not played since Nov.
 14, missing the Nets’ last 16 games.
 In the span of those 16 games, Brooklyn has gone from one of the most high-functioning three-point shooting teams in the league — as well as one of its best in key advanced statistics — to severely below average.

 The team has kept winning, and has actually seen upticks in both offensive rating and points per game, thanks in large part to Kevin Durant being Kevin Durant.
 But the troubling numbers lie beyond the arc, where the Nets rank 28th in three-point percentage (31.4%) and 28th in three-point makes per game (9.6) since Harris went out.
 When he was playing, they were first (39.3%) and fifth (13.9) in those categories.
 With Durant now added to the COVID infirmary, the list of capable shooters on the team’s active roster is dwindling faster than their shooting percentages.